Inodevs-6/Inodevs-back-machine-learning/README.md

 # Inodevs-back-machine-learning

 # Local Installation Guide
-To run all this project you need to install the python 3.8, because of the libraries and may need to update your pip to last version.
+To run all this project you need to install the python 3.8, because of the libraries (may need to update your pip to last version).
 ## Tools:
 - [Python](https://www.python.org/downloads/)
 - [Jupiter Notebook](https://www.anaconda.com/download)